 Islam isn’t a ‘race’, of course.
-But most western Muslims have ethnic origins in the Indian subcontinent or North Africa; and some imported Muslim behaviour provokes racist hostility.
+But most western Muslims have ethnic origins in South Asia or North Africa; and some imported Muslim behaviour provokes racist hostility.

-Conservative Islamic teachers exported to the UK as part of the Saudi Wahhabi programme have been criticised for their illiberal views, especially on homosexuality and women’s equality.
+Conservative Islamic teachers exported to the UK or trained here as part of the Saudi Wahhabi programme have been criticised for their illiberal views, especially on homosexuality and women’s equality.